 The romantic in me wished more time had been spent on these particular characters and their relationship.
 As the end of the world imminent then perhaps the time was too precious to start something special.
 But it would have been nice for one wee snatched moment with one or both of them saying this.
 It would be a nice change from seeing grown men looking worriedly at countdown and rockets on large screens.
 I’d love to say if Sean Connery’s Bradley has possibly got from Russia, a love.
 But that Wood give a spoiler away…

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 10

 Hulk Rating: /10

 This review was added to Musings of a Classic Film Addict‘s The Natalie Wood Blogathon.
 Other reviews with this cast include Sean Connery in Family Business, Robin Hood Prince of Thieves, Murder on the Orient Express and Outland.
 Natalie Wood stars in my post on Gypsy, West Side Story and in Hart to Hart.
 Martin Landau appears in Ed Wood, Hotel, The Twilight Zone, Murder She Wrote, Columbo and his tribute post HERE.
 Brian Keith stars in With Six you Get Eggroll and The Parent Trap.
 Henry Fonda stars in The Swarm and On Golden Pond.
-Karl Malden stars in Beyond the Poseidon Adventure.
+Karl Malden stars in The Streets of San Francisco, Gypsy and Beyond the Poseidon Adventure.